 - It is much more secure.
-Blockchain transactions are verified and recorded on a public ledger, making it difficult for anyone to tamper with the data.
+Blockchain transactions are verified and recorded using the distributed ledger technology, making it difficult for anyone to tamper with the information systems.

-- Blockchain is much faster than traditional accounting methods.
+- Blockchain is much faster than traditional accounting systems.
 Transactions can be processed and verified almost instantly, saving businesses time and money.

 - Blockchain is more transparent than traditional methods.

 - All transactions are publicly recorded on the Blockchain, making it easy for anyone to track and verify them.

 What are the primary challenges in using blockchain in accounting

 There are also some challenges that Blockchain applications poses: